iniva/slack-webhooks-handler/README.md

 At the moment you have the main dispatcher (**Dispatcher**) and a **factory** function.

-You can use the dispatcher alone to send a simple message (just text) or a custom one following the [attachments structure](https://api.slack.com/docs/message-attachments#attachment_structure), or you can rely on the *factory* function (currently only supports Github's *release* and *issues* events, more on the way...)
+You can rely on the *factory* function (currently only supports Github's *release* and *issues* events, more on the way...), or you can use the dispatcher alone to send a simple message (just text) or a custom one following the [attachments structure](https://api.slack.com/docs/message-attachments#attachment_structure)
 ```javascript
 const { Dispatcher, factory } = require('slack-webhooks-handler')